 Creep by Radiohead.

-Sometimes we just need to get straight to the point.
+Why beat around the bush?
+Sometimes you just need to get straight to the point.

 6. Finish the following sentence – “When I’m interviewing, I can tell within one minute that this thing isn’t going to work out because _________…”